 Bloomington real estate is some of the most expensive in Minnesota, although Bloomington house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities, Bloomington isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Bloomington are a mix of both white- and blue-collar jobs.
+Bloomington is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Bloomington is a city of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Bloomington who work in office and administrative support (14.83%), sales jobs (12.05%), and management occupations (9.79%).

 Also of interest is that Bloomington has more people living here who work in computers and math than 95% of the places in the US.